-- > To see how this was accomplished, let's investigate how programming languages evolved. - First Generation Machine Language (code) Machine language programs were made up of instructions written in binary code. - This is the -native language of the computer. - Second Generation + Assembly Language Assembly language programs are made up of instructions written in mnemonics. - Third Generation People-Oriented Programming Languages o High-level languages: Use statements that resemble English phrases combined with mathematical terms needed to express the problem or task being programmed. - Fourth Generation Non-Procedural Languages o Programming-like systems aimed at simplifying the programmer's task of imparting instructions to a computer. - o Many are associated with specific application packages. - ✓ Query Languages: - ✓ Report Writers: - ✓ Application Generators: - Fifth Generation Natural Languages o Object-Oriented Languages: A language that expresses a computer problem as a series of objects a system contains, the behaviors of those objects, and how the objects interact with each other.
+- To see how this was accomplished, let's investigate how programming languages evolved. - First Generation Machine Language (code) o Machine language programs were made up of instructions written in binary code. - This is the -native language of the computer. - eneration Assembly Language o Assembly language programs are made up of instructions written in mnemonics. - Third Generation People-Oriented Programming Languages o High-level languages: Use statements that resemble English phrases combined with mathematical terms needed to express the problem or task being programmed. - Fourth Generation Non-Procedural Languages o Programming-like systems aimed at simplifying the programmer's task of imparting instructions to a computer. - o Many are associated with specific application packages. - Query Languages: - Report Writers: - Application Generators: - Fifth Generation Natural Languages o Object-Oriented Languages: A language that expresses a computer problem as a series of objects a system contains, the behavior of those objects, and how the objects interact with each other.